ObjectsCountries/Homestar-Runner-Pack/README.md

 Note: Some assets are shared among the modules.
 The font used for the score in Bronco Trolleys is shared with Strong Mad Talker, and is at \_Strong Mad Talker/FONT\_smt\_words.ttf and \_Strong Mad Talker/FONT\_smt\_words.mat.
-The texture used as a placeholder for the blink texture for Main Page Homestars that don't blink is the same 1x1 transparent pixel used for empty slots in Sid Hoffrenchman, and is as _Sid Hoffrenchman/characters/transparent.png.
+The texture used as a placeholder for the blink texture for Main Page Homestars that don't blink is the same 1x1 transparent pixel used for empty slots in Sid Hoffrenchman, and is at _Sid Hoffrenchman/characters/transparent.png.

 ## To Do

-All except Bronco Trolleys (once fully done)

 * Test Twitch Plays support & autosolver
+* Determine whether to create separate tutorials for each mod

 Strong Mad Talker